 In most real-world experiments, the cell is turned on, and the I/E converter does not measure the last three terms listed above.
 These currents still exist, but they are generally sourced by the low impedance counter electrode lead.
-Only the first two terms are still in the cell current as measured by the I/E Converter.
+During Low I DC Calibration the first two terms are directly measured in order to improve pA accuracy of the instrument.